OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 date: 2020-12-15-00:00:00 -0000

-comments: false
+comments: true

-published: false
+published: true

 excerpt_separator: <!--more-->

+image: posts/2020-12-15-How-to-start-your-domain-driven-project/ubiq-2.png

 ---

 So you have received your 100 pages of the requirements doc and a presentation has been made about your new project.
 Now as a developer your job is to translate the business requirements to your code.
 But where do we start?
 Architecture you say?
 System diagrams?
 Project structure?
 How about starting from discovering and translating the domain?
 I assume you are familiar or at least or the term Domain Driven Design.

-Domain driven design is about deriving your design from the domain.
-We try to bould such an aligment between the source code and the other stakeholders, we use the same language, that is Ubiquitous Language.
+Domain driven design is not about the layers, is not about your architecture, not about your objects or entities (although entity is fundamental concept in DDD).
+Domain driven design is about deriving your design from the business domain.
+We try to build such an _aligment_ between the source code and the other stakeholders, we invent our domain language, that is Ubiquitous Language.